intel/dffml/CONTRIBUTING.md

 ### Terminology

 - Open Architecture
-  - Universal Blueprint
   - Standard architecture we use to describe anything.
 Provides the ability to use / reference domain specific architectures as needed to define architecture of whole.
   - https://github.com/intel/dffml/blob/main/docs/arch/0009-Open-Architecture.rst
+  - Referred to in old docs as Universal Blueprint
 - Think
   - Come up with new data flows and system context input
 - Thoughts
-  - Data Flows and system context input pairs (these two plus orchestration config we get the whole system context)
+  - Data / Work Flows and system context input pairs (these two plus orchestration config we get the whole system context)
 - Downstream Validation
   - Running validation on all dependent packages to check for API breakages or regressions in the ecosystem